mridulrb/mridulrb/README.md

 💻 | Publish Code Content
 📚 | Post Blogs on Medium
-💬 | Mail me if you need help
+💬 | Mail me at mridulrbhandari@gmail.com if you need help
 ```

 ### Blogs 📚